 But who she is as a person extends far beyond her career.
 Athleticism and creativity have been aspects she has incorporated throughout her life.
 Despite her petite frame, she excelled and played competitive sports in soccer, tennis and even surfing.
 When it came to supplementing her course work in school, Edelman chose to enroll in art classes such as drawing and painting, which earned her a minor in fine arts in her undergraduate program.
-Although she did not express an interest in singing and songwriting early on, she comes from a family of established musicians.
+Although she did not express an interest in singing and songwriting early on, she comes from a family of highly accomplished musicians.
 Edelman is the niece of Composer & Singer-Songwriter Randy Edelman (Gettysburg, Last of the Mohicans & The Mask, to name a few along with hit songs such as Weekend in New England) and Singer-Songwriter Jackie DeShannon (most recognized for hit songs such as What the World Needs Now is Love, Put a Little Love in Your Heart & Bette Davis Eyes).
-Several years ago Edelman started composing her own lyrics/songs.
-Before long, her intrinsic musical talent resulted in her fronting several original rock bands.
+When Edelman gets interested in pursuing a new hobby, it does not stay that way for long.
+While in her graduate programs, Edelman started composing her own lyrics and songs.
+She eventually discovered an intrinsic musical talent, which resulted in her fronting several original rock bands.
 When challenges and difficulties arose with her not being able to pursue music at the pace she wanted to, Edelman chose to take a different road and become a solo artist.
 In 2009, she released her debut full-length original modern rock album, 'Leave It All Behind.'
 On her own, she secured air play on college and internet radio stations, managed a band where she played shows at legendary venues such as The Stone Pony, earned placement for her songs in independent films and secured a product endorsement with Flirt Energy Drink.
 However, Edelman quickly learned from managing everything on her own that the entertainment industry was not an easy feat to accomplish by herself.

 Her hard work, dedication and perseverance has paid off.
-Edelman has conducted over 200 interviews with national musicians/artists, comedians and filmmakers along with other entertainers.
+Edelman has conducted over 250 interviews with national musicians/artists, comedians, writers, filmmakers and entrepreneurs.
 She currently works with major labels, management and public relations firms to book her interviews.
 She has interviewed national artists/bands including Trivium, Tremonti, Sick Puppies, Lacey Sturm (formerly of Hard Rock Band Flyleaf), Nonpoint, Art Of Dying, Otherwise, Shaman's Harvest, Sons Of Texas, Red Sun Rising, Starset and From Ashes To New, to name a few.
-Comedians who have been featured on her show include Tom Cotter from 'America's Got Talent,' Don Jamieson & Jim Florentine from 'VH1's That Metal Show,' RC Smith Warm Up Comic for ABC's hit show 'The Chew' and Howard Stern Show Comedy Writer Richard Christy.
+Comedians who have been featured on her show include Tom Cotter from 'America's Got Talent,' Don Jamieson & Jim Florentine from 'VH1's That Metal Show,' RC Smith Warm Up Comic formerly of ABC's hit show 'The Chew' and Howard Stern Show Comedy Writer Richard Christy.
 Her podcasts can be accessed on iTunes and blogtalkradio.com/kerriedelman.

 For press or interview inquires and/or to hire her as a psychological consultant, please send an email to firstname.lastname@example.org